darren-chiu/darren-chiu.github.io/_news/announcement_6.md

 related_posts: false
 ---

-This Summer I will be joining NASA-JPL to work on autonomy for the Mars Perseverance Rover!
+This Summer I will be interning at NASA-JPL to work on autonomy for the Mars Perseverance Rover!